websockets/ws/README.md

 ### How to detect and close broken connections?

-Sometimes the link between the server and the client can be interrupted in a way that keeps both the server and the client unware of the broken state of the connection (e.g. when pulling the cord).
+Sometimes the link between the server and the client can be interrupted in a way that keeps both the server and the client unaware of the broken state of the connection (e.g. when pulling the cord).

 In these cases ping messages can be used as a means to verify that the remote